pierclgr/Simple-Perceptron/README.md

-# simple-perceptor
+# Simple perceptron
-A simple implementation of a perceptor that I did for an interview.
+A simple implementation of a perceptron that I did for an interview.